Hang gliding 1974

 To set the context of world events in late 1974, at least from the British perspective, the last of the moon landings had taken place two years before and, while the Americans had largely withdrawn from Vietnam, Saigon was yet to fall to the Communists.
 Britain was beset by energy crises and the ‘population problem,’ the definition of which was vague.

 The ‘official organ’ of the (UK) National Hang Gliding Association was the Illustrated Monthly Flypaper.
-The September 1974 edition, which I received while I was waiting for delivery of my hang glider, contained a report and photos of the first British hang gliding championship competition, held at Cam Long.
+The September 1974 edition, which I received while I was waiting for delivery of my hang glider, contained a report and photos of an early British hang gliding competition held at Cam Long.

 (Cam Long had not yet fallen to the Vietnamese Communists.
 It still hasn’t.
 Cam Long is in Shropshire…)

-In November 1974 I wheeled the Skyhook IIIA on my bike up the street and, twenty minutes later, I arrived at a heather-covered slope where I taught myself to fly it.
+In November 1974 I carried it on my shoulders up the street and, thirty minutes later, I arrived at a heather-covered slope where I taught myself to fly it.
 Not recommended.
-(It is the same hill used for many years for off-road biking and — in a north-east wind — for flying radio control gliders.
+(It is the same hill we used for many years for off-road biking and — in a north-east wind — others flew radio control gliders there.
 It is also inside Bournemouth airport controlled airspace!)

 The Icarus II was an early rigid biplane wing hang glider designed by Taras Kiceniuk, who went on to develop the Icarus V monoplane.